 “Prices for individual customers are influenced by a policyholder’s driving record, the make and model of the vehicle, who drives the vehicle, how it is driven and the amount and types of coverage selected – among other things,” she says.
 “For State Farm auto customers, there is not much difference in insuring an electric or hybrid car compared to a gasoline-powered one.
 We use the same underwriting guidelines for all these vehicles.”

-Explore the latest 2024 electric vehicle statistics and insights
+Explore the latest EV statistics and insights

 Do you need extra insurance coverage for EVs?